-We are excited to be partnering with Jeffrey Neul, MD, PhD, at Vanderbilt University Medical Center to run an FDA-regulated study of oral ketamine in Rett Syndrome.
-The study entitled, “A Randomized, Double-Blind, Placebo-Controlled, Cross-Over Study to Assess the Safety, Tolerability, and Efficacy of Oral Ketamine in Patients with Rett Syndrome,” is recruiting females aged 6 – 12 years old with a definitive MECP2 mutation at 6 centers in the US: Vanderbilt, University of Alabama Birmingham, Children’s Hospital Colorado, Rush University, Boston Children’s Hospital, Children’s Hospital of Philadelphia.
-A seventh center, Texas Children’s Hospital in Houston, Texas will be joining the study shortly.
+We are excited to be partnering with Dr. Jeffrey Neul, MD, PhD, at Vanderbilt University Medical Center to run an FDA-regulated study of oral ketamine in Rett syndrome.
+The study, entitled, “A Randomized, Double-Blind, Placebo-Controlled, Cross-Over Study to Assess the Safety, Tolerability, and Efficacy of Oral Ketamine in Patients with Rett Syndrome,” is recruiting females aged 6 to 12 years old with a definitive MECP2 mutation at six centers in the US: Vanderbilt, University of Alabama at Birmingham, Children’s Hospital Colorado, Rush University, Boston Children’s Hospital, and Children’s Hospital of Philadelphia.
+A seventh center, Texas Children’s Hospital in Houston, will be joining the study shortly.

-In this study, all participants receive the investigational treatment ketamine and placebo, dosed orally for 5 days each, in an unknown order.
+In this study, all participants receive the investigational treatment ketamine and placebo, dosed orally for five days each, in an unknown order.
 The efficacy of ketamine on symptoms at four different doses is being assessed through clinician and parent-rated questionnaires as well as through biosensors.
-The study consists of 4 visits to the clinic and can be completed in 8 – 10 weeks.
+The study consists of four visits to the clinic and can be completed in between eight and 10 weeks.

 Ketamine has been shown in animal models of Rett to have positive effects on brain function and breathing.
 In humans, one patient who received oral ketamine for seizure control showed prolonged improvement in other Rett symptoms.
 One goal of the study is to find out if ketamine can be used to treat Rett symptoms generally or if her response was unique.

-Ketamine is an FDA-approved medication for anesthesia and is used in medical settings like surgery.
-However, over the last 20 years ketamine use in neuropsychiatric conditions like depression, anxiety, obsessive compulsive disorder, and others, has shown to be an effective treatment.
-The safety data collected for ketamine over the last 50 years combined with successes in other indications affecting brain function, positive data in Rett animal models as well as a Rett patient, give us hope that ketamine could be well tolerated and effective in treating Rett syndrome.
+Ketamine is an FDA-approved medication for anesthesia and is used in medical settings, such as surgery.
+However, over the last 20 years ketamine use in neuropsychiatric conditions such as depression, anxiety, obsessive compulsive disorder, and others has shown to be an effective treatment.
+The safety data collected for ketamine over the last 50 years, combined with successes in other indications affecting brain function, positive data in Rett animal models and a Rett patient, give us hope that ketamine could be well tolerated and effective in treating Rett syndrome.

 If you’re interested in learning more about the study or how to contact a study center, please visit www.clinicaltrials.gov.
-You can also contact the study director, Jana von Hehn, PhD at email@example.com.
+You can also contact the study director, Dr. Jana von Hehn, PhD, at email@example.com.

 Ketamine Clinical Trial